Welcome to the Nannerch Players

 On the other hand, it could be because they committed the most horrendous and hilarious cock-up whilst on stage..... a true and worthy winner every time!

 Tim Clisby was awarded the Golden Lemon for 2019 for two great performances, as the drunken vicar in Don't get your vicars in a twist and as King Rat in Dick Whittington in this years panto.
 Truly deserved award.
+Tim also was awarded best actor in panto by the CCTA, Marilyn Jones was got an award for her role as the cat and the production of Dick Whittington won best panto.

 We introduced a new Award in 2018 in honour of one of our longest serving members, Ieuan Watkins, who sadly passed away that year.
 The Ieuan Watkins Award is for outstanding contribution throughout the year.
 The winner of the Award in 2019 was Peter Lewis whose tirelessly work on specify, installing and learning how to work our new lighting system was beyond the call of duty.
 He also manages to act and help with sound, a worthy winner.